“We believe in building a culture of high standards” — Jeff Bezos

 Amazon-Specific Interview Procedure

-Let’s break down the primary components of an Amazon interview and the types of questions that make Amazon interviews different from any other tech company interviews.
+To help you strategically plan your Amazon interview preparation, let's break down the main components of an Amazon interview and the types of questions that distinguish Amazon interviews from other tech company interviews.

 System Design Interview Questions